Salary and Benefits

 The following is only a summary of benefits available to House Staff.
 Benefit information will be covered in depth during orientation sessions.

 Salary is commensurate with other Family Medicine residency programs in the state.
 Please contact us for more information.
-As of October 2017, the annual salaries are stated below:
+First year resident salary is $60,315.92.

 Vacation & Time Off